Debra Wood, RN

 Screening is a way to evaluate people without symptoms to determine if they are at risk for cancer or have already developed cancer.

-There are no routine universal screening tests for uterine cancer.
+There are no current recommended screening tests for uterine cancer.

-Patients with high risk for endometrial cancer or atypical hyperplasia may be screened.
-Screening is recommended only for women with certain risk factors, such as hereditary nonpolyposis colorectal cancer, a rare familial syndrome in which multiple family members often develop bowel tumors and other tumors.
+Women with high risk for endometrial cancer or atypical hyperplasia may be screened.
+Screening is recommended only for those with certain risk factors, such as Lynch syndrome colorectal cancer, a rare familial syndrome in which multiple family members often develop colorectal and other tumors.
 These women should be followed closely by a doctor or team of doctors with expertise in cancer genetics.
-For a period of years, screening was recommended for all patients taking tamoxifen, but the current recommendation is not to screen, but to test if uterine bleeding occurs.
+For a period of years, screening was recommended for all women taking tamoxifen, but the current recommendation is not to screen, but to test if uterine bleeding occurs.

 If you have symptoms such as vaginal bleeding after you go through